AgentD/diy-linux-guide/crosscc.md

 systems.
 There are a few things we should know when working with autotools based packages.

-GNU autotools makes cross compilation easy.
+GNU autotools makes cross compilation easy and has checks and workarounds for the most bizarre platforms and their misfeatures.
 This was especially important in the early days of the GNU project when there were dozens of incompatible Unices on widely varying hardware platforms and the GNU packages were supposed to build and run on all of them.